 In 2020, winning state legislatures mattered more than ever before.
 With as few as 42 state legislative seats determining as much as a 136-seat swing in the U.S. House of Representatives, everything was on the line – the future of our Party and, more importantly, the future of our country.

-Because conservatives like you stepped up, we were able to defend our Republican majorities in 59 chambers, even adding 2 more to our ranks, and a third one likely on its way.
+Because conservatives like you stepped up, we were able to defend our Republican majorities in 59 chambers, even adding 2 more to our ranks.
 This gives us the power to defend against liberal politicians who seek to silence conservative voices through gerrymandering – for the next decade.

 Conservatives have a seat at the table